 This guide will explore what factors are important to consider when selecting the best tub refinishing kit while reviewing some of the top products on the market.

-- BEST BANG FOR THE BUCK: Homax Aerosol Tough as Tile Tub Refinishing Kit
+- BEST VALUE: Homax Aerosol Tough as Tile Tub Refinishing Kit

-- BEST EASE OF USE: Magic Tub and Tile Refinishing Kit Spray on Aerosol
+- MOST USER-FRIENDLY: Magic Tub and Tile Refinishing Kit Spray on Aerosol

 - BEST FOR REPAIRS: HT HOMETINKER Tub, Tile and Shower Repair Kit